 I don’t know if it’s me or if he’s just not that into sex.
 What do I do?

 This is one of those situations that makes me feel veeeery awkward!
 There’s so much stuff going on here, I’m going limp!
 But in all seriousness…

-Women attach a lot of importance to the idea that men attach a lot of importance to sex.
-Hence when they don’t put out or hound you for sex, we tend to feel a tad confused and wonder what is wrong with us.
+Women attach a lot of importance to the idea that men attach a lot of importance to sex, hence when they don’t put out or don’t hound us for sex, we tend to feel a tad confused and wonder what is wrong with us.
 But…and it kills me to say it….not every guy wants to shag your brains out all the time.
 And it’s not always about you.

 Sex can be an indicator of what is going on in the relationship but it’s what other things accompany the lack of action or how he treats you in the bedroom that make the difference.
 If the relationship is great in all other areas, then you can normally find a way to handle the situation.
 If it’s not so great in other areas…you have some other potentially bigger fish to fry…

 I think that there is more to this than low libido.

 For the majority of the relationship, you have been sexually frustrated.
 You have spent the bulk of the time in ambiguity land over what the hell is going on with the sexy-time (said in best Borat voice).

 I would never tell someone to break up with someone for not getting oral sex….however…that is a big hell no!

 Why keep pulling out all the stops showering him with BJs, lingerie, and goodness only knows what else, when he’s not responding???
 Hell, if I gave 20 BJs and got nothing back, you can be damn sure that’d be the last one he got!